willythor/ThinkStats2/reports/report2.md

 ![Drug Usage](https://github.com/davpapp/ThinkStats2/blob/master/Reports/Images/drugs.png?raw=true)

 The variables in the chart above have the following relations (0==no,1==yes):
-⋅⋅⋅MJEVER == has ever tried marijuana
+- MJEVER == has ever tried marijuana
-⋅⋅⋅COCEVER == has ever tried cocaine
+- COCEVER == has ever tried cocaine
-⋅⋅⋅ALCEVER == has ever tried alcohol
+- ALCEVER == has ever tried alcohol
-⋅⋅⋅HEREVER == has ever tried heroin
+- HEREVER == has ever tried heroin

 Again, the results go against our intuition that drug usage is correlated with depression.
 Cocaine is the only drug that is positively associated with being diagnosed with depression.
 It'll be interesting to see how including the demographic variables changes this because it could be that the drug usage variables are absorbing the effect of some demographic variable.
 The pseudo R^2 value is once again very low.